 (d) The alacrity with which the parent moves the Foreign Court concerned or the Domestic Court concerned, is also relevant.
 If the time gap is unusually large and is not reasonably explainable and the child has developed firm roots in India, the Domestic Court may be well advised to conduct an elaborate inquiry.

 Recently, in Prateek Gupta v.
-Shilpa Gupta, [Criminal Appeal No. 968 of 2017] it was again argued, placing a decisive reliance on Surya Vadanan, that proceedings instituted by the husband were all subsequent to the one commenced by the mother in the Court in U.S. and in the face of the final order(s) passed, directing return of custody of the child to her and the Commonwealth of Virginia, the continuance of the child with the husband was apparently illegal and unauthorized, warranting the grant of writ of habeas corpus.
+Shilpa Gupta, [Criminal Appeal No. 968 of 2017] it was again argued, placing a decisive reliance on Surya Vadanan, proceedings instituted by the husband were all subsequent to the one commenced by the mother in the Court in U.S. and in the face of the final order(s) passed, directing return of custody of the child to her and the Commonwealth of Virginia, the continuance of the child with the husband was apparently illegal and unauthorized, warranting the grant of Writ of Habeas Corpus.

-A Bench of Two, speaking through Justice Amitava Roy, has further shot down the “First Strike” Principle and said in deserving cases, “the Courts in India are not denuded of their powers to decline the relief to relocate the child to the native State merely because of a pre-existing order of Foreign Court of competent jurisdiction.
+Bench of Two, speaking through Justice Amitava Roy, has further shot down the “first strike” principle and said in deserving cases, “the Courts in India are not denuded of their powers to decline the relief to relocate the child to the native State merely because of a pre-existing order of Foreign Court of competent jurisdiction.

-It is interesting, Justice Dipak Misra was on the Bench in both Nithya Anand and Prateek Gupta.
+It is interesting, Justice Dipak Misra was on both Nithya Anand and Prateek Gupta Bench.